 3. Ensure that degree plan requirements are understood and contact advisor promptly to resolve any questions

-4. Maintain a GPA of 3.0 throughout the program, and receive no more than two Cs in MSN courses.
+4. Maintain a GPA of 3.0 throughout the program.

 5. Ensure contact information such as address and e-mail address is kept current in student myUHV self- service